chochodev/AnimeMe/README.md

 - Suspending for now;
   - Chakra UI boiler plate load time
 - Any suggestions?
 - Did a little research recently on ui libraries and stumbled upon mantime, I will be trying it out in place of chakra ui.
-I hope it works fine
+I hope it works fine.